 Step 1.
 Search for “command prompt” in the search box.
 And then open it.

 Step 2.
-Type “shutdown/i” in the Command Prompt window and then press Enter.
-You can add the computer that you want to restart.
+Type the restart command for remote computer: “shutdown/i” and add the computer that you want to start.

 This tutorial has provided you with 2 ways to restart a remote computer on Windows 10, using remote desktop tools or the command lines.
-To help you restart a remote computer more easily, we recommend you to use the RDP alternative AnyViewer.
+To help you restart a remote computer more easily, it's recommended to use the RDP alternative AnyViewer.
 It won’t require you to change any settings of your computer.
-In just a few steps, you can start to remote control another computer and restart it.
+In just a few steps, you can restart a remote PC.